BlockscapeNetwork/signctrl/README.md

 ### Init

 Init contains configuration parameters needed on initialization.

+> :information_source: The configuration parameters `set_size` and `threshold` must be the same across all validator nodes in the Pairmint set.

 | Parameter             | Type   | Description                                                                                                                                                                             |
 | :-------------------- | :----- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |